Timon Vanhoutte

-Timon Maurice Vanhoutte (born 29 January 2004) is a Belgian professional footballer who plays as a goalkeeper in the Challenger Pro League for RSC Anderlecht reserve side RSCA Futures.
+Timon Maurice Vanhoutte (born 29 January 2004) is a Belgian professional footballer who plays as a Goalkeeper for Challenger Pro League club RSCA Futures.

 Early life

 He is from Kortrijk in the Flemish province of West Flanders.
 He was an outfield player as a youngster at SV Kortrijk but at the age of seven years-old he moved to KV Kortrijk, where he retrained as a goalkeeper.
 He was in the youth set-up at Club Brugge prior to joining RSC Anderlecht in 2018 at the age of 14 years-old.
 Whilst he was in the academy there he attended boarding school in Anderlecht at the Sint-Niklaas Institute.

 Club career

 In September 2022, he signed a two-year professional contract with RSC Anderlecht.
 He made his debut for RSCA Futures against K Beerschot VA in the Challenger Pro League on 26 November 2022.

-During the 2023-24 season he became first choice goalkeeper for RSCA Futures in the Challenger Pro League following the promotion of Bart Verbruggen to the Anderlecht first team.
+During the 2023–24 season, he became first-choice goalkeeper for RSCA Futures in the Challenger Pro League following the promotion of Bart Verbruggen to the Anderlecht first team.
 In April 2024, having overcome a knee injury which hampered his progress, he signed a new three-year contract with the club.

-On the 31 October 2024, he was an unused substitute for the senior Anderlecht side in the Belgian Cup in a 4-0 away win over Royale Union Tubize-Braine.
+On the 31 October 2024, he was an unused substitute for the senior Anderlecht side in the Belgian Cup in a 4–0 away win over Royale Union Tubize-Braine.